-(a) Term.
+- (a) Term.
 The Company shall employ the Executive and the Executive shall be employed by the Company pursuant to this Agreement commencing as of the Effective Date and continuing until such employment is terminated in accordance with the provisions hereof (the "Term").
-The Executive's employment with the Company will continue to be "at will," meaning that the Executive's employment may be terminated by the Company or the Executive at any time and for any reason subject to the terms of this Agreement.

-(b) Position and Duties.
-During the Term, the Executive shall serve as the Senior Vice President of Clinical Development and Chief Medical Officer of the Company, and shall have such powers and duties as may from time to time be prescribed by the Chief Executive Officer of the Company (the "CEO").
-The Executive shall devote his full working time and efforts to the business and affairs of the Company.
-Notwithstanding the foregoing, the Executive may serve on other boards of directors, with the approval of the Board of Directors of the Company (the "Board"), or engage in religious, charitable or other community activities as long as such services and activities are disclosed to the Board and do not interfere with the Executive's performance of his duties to the Company.
+The Executive's employment with the Company shall be "at will," meaning that the Executive's employment may be terminated by the Company or the Executive at any time and for any reason subject to the terms of this Agreement. - (b) Position and Duties.
+During the Term, the Executive shall serve as the Senior Vice President, Chief People Officer of the Company and shall have such powers and duties as may from time to time be prescribed by the Chief Executive Officer of the Company (the "CEO").
+The Executive shall devote their full working time and efforts to the business and affairs of the Company.
+Notwithstanding the foregoing, the Executive may serve on other boards of directors, with the approval of the Board of Directors of the Company (the "Board"), or engage in religious, charitable or other community activities as long as such services and activities are disclosed to the Board and do not interfere with the Executive's performance of their duties to the Company.
+Executive may continue serving on the board of directors for Home for Little Wanderers and Seeding Labs during the Term so long as such services do not interfere with the Executive's performance of his duties and obligations to the Company hereunder.